ML-Graph/winter-2026/project.md

 permalink: /project/
 ---

+The project may be completed either individually or as a team; both approaches are acceptable.
+For team-based projects, only one team member should submit the final report and clearly specify all contributing teammates.

 ### 1. Background and Problem Formulation - 10%
 - **Background - 5%**:
   - What is the general background of the problem you are working on?